 Conceived and written by real life erotic cam performer Isa Mazzei, Cam possesses a striking understanding of both online sex work and the technical machinations of the internet.
 The portrait of the self-employed, small town girl using sex work as a career which she can control herself (at least until everything goes unexpectedly off the rails) is convincing as is a further subplot wherein she’s forces to deal with one of her fans in real life Tinker (Patch Darragh) when she runs into him in the local supermarket.
 And the plot line about being hacked and having to deal with a less than helpful tech support line will ring true to many internet users.

 The conceit about a performer replacing the protagonist’s online persona with a clone she can’t control doesn’t quite make sense, with the only explanation a trashy and ill-thought out, generic horror plot device.
 Yet curiously, in terms of the insecurities of an artistic performer, the idea is spot-on and provided you can get past its narrative implausibility pays off in spades.

 The film deftly juggles multiple elements: screens of activity within screens of activity, with internet chat pertinent to the plot going on at the same time elsewhere on the screen, all very impressive on a narrative and technical level.
 You might struggle with watching it on a small, low resolution screen but on a decent screen in a small cinema, it plays just fine.

-Cam played in the 62nd BFI London Film Festival.
+Cam played in the 62nd BFI London Film Festival, where this piece was originally written.
 A trailer was subsequently released on Friday, November 9th, one week ahead of its release on Netflix on Friday, November 16th.
 Watch that trailer below: